 How can we revive the economy, quickly create millions of jobs and maintain the momentum of that recovery?
 Outlined below is a method to accomplish this on an expedited basis.
 This plan utilizes substantial business tax credits to keep the economic engine running in high gear once that engine is started by the introduction of a massive influx of funds into those areas (and only those areas) of the economy which are faltering.
 This process would occur during a very short period of time in a revenue neutral manner without the need to raise taxes nor increase the deficit.

 By way of background I am a graduate of The Wharton School and an attorney in practice for more than forty years.
 I am also the founder and, until my recent retirement, was the director of what is probably the most active divorce mediation firm in New Jersey, which at the time of my retirement had twenty-two locations in that state alone; with other locations in New York, Pennsylvania and Connecticut.
-In addition, I was the attorney handling all trade regulation matters at F. W. Woolworth Co. for a period of twenty years, having held the position of Assistant General Counsel for the latter portion of that period.
+In addition, I was the attorney handling all trade regulation matters at F. W. Woolworth Co. for a period of twenty years, having held the position of Assistant General Counsel during the latter portion of that period.
 Based upon this experience I have devised an economic recovery plan to take place over a six month period.
 This plan was introduced as legislation in Congress by Rep. Robert E. Andrews on December 18, 2012 as bill no. HR 6675 with plans to reintroduce it as bipartisan legislation.

 The plan which I have developed will force immediate spending with an avalanche like effect in a precise metered manner to only those areas of the economy where needed, bringing about prompt economic recovery in a most cost effective manner.
 Furthermore, this effect will then become self-perpetuating.
 It is much like the overwhelmingly successful "cash for clunkers" program, but on a much broader scale, thus providing significantly more far-reaching results.